project-open/intranet-attendance-management/README.md

   destroy() fails
 - Creating a new entry, it's created at the top, not at the bottom of the list. -> Add attendance_start with date.
+- Sort order:
+  There is an issue with the GMT+1 time zone, so just cutting off the TZ in a string is wrong

 ToDo
 ====

+## Editor
 - Allow uncompleted entry (no end date) to be saved to disk
-- Create state engine and integrate Start Break and End Break
+- Create state engine
+	- integrate Start Break and End Break
-- Show new entry always at the bottom of the list
+	- With open end, only allow to close or to start the opposite type of attendance
 	- Only allow one item to be "open" (no end time)

-Neues Portlet Zeiterfassung:
-- Add column with attendance type
-- Spalte "Gehen" frei lassen, wenn nur kommen eingetragen wurde
+- Create <- and -> Buttons to move between weeks
+- Show new entries always at the bottom of the list
 - Buttons:
 	- Kommen:
 		- Neuer Eintrag mit aktueller Zeit